 Having a pedal wrench gives you options.
 Just remember that the left pedal is a lefty-tighten system.

 Most of us already have wire cutters lying around the shop.
 The downside with wire cutters is that they smash the wires they are cutting.

 Bicycle cables are made up of a group of small individual wires.
 Using a standard cutter on these can mishappen them making them un-usable.

 If you plan on replacing your own cables when they break, then you will want to keep one of these handy.

 The rear cassette doesn’t often need to be removed, but it takes a special tool to remove it.

 If you plan on using more than one set of wheels and need to switch the cassette back and forth, then you will definitely need to have a set of these.

 However, if you are keeping your chain maintained, then you hopefully won’t need to replace the cassette too often.

-All of the bearings on a bike are held in by these cones.
+All of the bearings are held in by these cone-shaped washers.
 And they take super-thin wrenches to get in there and dial those babies in.